European stocks and dollar perk up as markets slow for Thanksgiving

 MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.52%, but Japan's Nikkei climbed 0.56%.

-Trading in U.S. equities and Treasuries was closed, but U.S. stock futures gauges ticked higher.
-Futures for the U.S. S&P 500 were up 0.11% after the index fell 0.38% on Wednesday.
+Trading in U.S. equities and Treasuries was closed, but futures for the U.S. S&P 500 were up 0.15% after the index fell 0.38% on Wednesday.

 Data on Wednesday showed U.S. consumer spending increased in October but the Federal Reserve's preferred measure of inflation ticked up to 2.3% in October, from 2.1% the previous month.